-The Philadelphia Research Intertemporal Stochastic Model (PRISM) is a medium-scale economic model being developed by the Philadelphia Fed’s Research Department.
-PRISM is a dynamic stochastic general equilibrium (DSGE) model that is estimated using Bayesian methods.
+The Philadelphia Research Intertemporal Stochastic Model-II (PRISM-II) is the second-generation dynamic stochastic general equilibrium (DSGE) model that is being developed by the Research Department of the Federal Reserve Bank of Philadelphia.
+PRISM-II is a medium-scale economic model estimated using Bayesian methods that features the various nominal and real frictions that were present in the first-generation PRISM, but that in addition explicitly incorporates a role for the unemployment rate arising from labor market search frictions.
 The model is under continued development and is being maintained by the Research Department’s Real-Time Data Research Center (RTDRC).
-While the model is used in some of the department’s forecasting and policy projects, it is important to note that the output of the PRISM model is not an official forecast of the Philadelphia Fed, the Philadelphia Fed president, the Federal Reserve System, or the FOMC.
+While the model is used in some of the department’s forecasting and policy projects, it is important to note that the output of the PRISM-II model is not an official forecast of the Philadelphia Fed, the Philadelphia Fed president, the Federal Reserve System, or the Federal Open Market Committee.

-The PRISM charts show forecasts of key variables from the latest run of PRISM.
+The PRISM-II charts show forecasts of key variables from the latest run of PRISM-II.
 Each figure shows the forecasted growth rate of the macroeconomic variable as well as the upper and lower bounds of the 68 percent probability coverage interval for the forecast (i.e., there is a 68 percent chance that the forecast falls within the bands).
 The vertical dotted line shows the forecast kickoff point.

 Return to the main page for the Real-Time Data Research Center.